KartikeyanSubramanyam/H-R3P/README.md

 # H-R3P

-This repository is made for all exploratory/research tasks that I come across while working on the ARPA-H project H-R3P.
+This repository is made for all exploratory/research tasks that I come across/was assigned while working on the ARPA-H project H-R3P.

 ## Cellular Analysis